Skip to main content

 Learning GraphQL Part 2: How to deploy an Apollo GraphQL backend

-This is continuing from my earlier post: rohanbagchi.hashnode.dev/learning-graphql where we setup a running GraphQL server and consumed it with a React client.
+This is continuing from my earlier post: https://rohanbagchi.hashnode.dev/learning-graphql where we setup a running GraphQL server and consumed it with a React client.
 So far so good.
 However we do need to deploy it to some environment that is accessible on the internet.

 For the backend counterpart, I was looking for a Heroku alternative as Heroku will be killing all free plans later this year and I do not want to pay for a POC-ish project.
-I ended up choosing railway.app as it seemed relatively simple for my needs.
+I ended up choosing https://railway.app/ as it seemed relatively simple for my needs.

 Before we can begin deploy preparations, I decided to keep introspection on.
 While it is not recommended for production deployment, it makes it easy to understand the structure of the graph.
 Also, there is no mission critical data here, so not much to worry.

-Some reading material on introspection: apollographql.com/tutorials/lift-off-part5/..
+Some reading material on introspection: https://www.apollographql.com/tutorials/lift-off-part5/deploying-apollo-server#-what-is-graphql-introspection

 Also, we need some changes in the server config as the PORT number will be provided by the server environment.
 This is how the server start code looks like: index.ts